singh-man/books/crackingTheCoding/02_linkedLists.md

 So now we know the following facts:

-1. SlowRunner is O steps  into the loop.
+1. SlowRunner is 0 steps into the loop.
 2. FastRunner is K steps into the loop.
 3. SlowRunner is K steps behind FastRunner.
 4. FastRunner is LOOP_SIZE - K steps behind SlowRunner.
 5. FastRunner catches  up to SlowRunner at a rate of 1 step per unit of time.

 So, when  do they  meet?
 Well, if FastRunner is LOOP_SIZE = K  steps  behind  SlowRunner, and FastRunner catches  up at a rate of 1 step per unit of time, then they meet  after LOOP_SIZE = K steps.
 At this point, they will be K steps before the head of the loop.
 Let's call this point  Collisionspot.